vippsas/vipps-qr-api/vipps-qr-api.md

 ### Authentication

-All Vipps API calls are authenticated with an access token and an API subscription key.
+All API calls are authenticated with an access token and an API subscription key.
 See
 [Get an access token](https://vippsas.github.io/vipps-developer-docs/docs/APIs/access-token-api#get-an-access-token), for details.